anoma/juvix/docs/README.md

 MiniJuvix implements a programming language that takes variable resources very seriously in the programs.
-As mathematical foundation, we are inspired by Quantitative type theory (QTT), a dependent type theory that marriages ideas from linear logic and traditional dependently typed programs to writing memory- efficient programs using resource accounting.
-Some of the fincludes a universe, dependent function types, tensor products, sum types, among others.
-The main purpose of MiniJuvix is to serve as a guide to supporting/extending the [Juvix](/Q5LbuHI5RXaJ8mD08yW7-g) programming language, in particular, the design of its typechecker and the addition of new features.
+As mathematical foundation, we are inspired by Quantitative type theory (QTT), a dependent type theory that marriages ideas from linear logic and traditional dependently typed programs to writing memory-efficient programs using resource accounting.
+Among the language features, there is a type for a universe, dependent function types, tensor products, sum types, among others.

+The main
+purpose of MiniJuvix is to serve as a guide to supporting/extending the [Juvix](/Q5LbuHI5RXaJ8mD08yW7-g) programming language, in particular, the design of its typechecker and the addition of new features.

-We provide a work in progress report containing a description of the MiniJuvix bidirectional type checking algorithm.
+In this document we provide a work in progress report containing a description of the MiniJuvix bidirectional type checking algorithm.
 Haskell sketches are provided on the implementation of the algorithm.

-**Sources** The code is be available on the Github repository:
+The code is be available on the Github repository:
 [heliaxdev/MiniJuvix](https://github.com/heliaxdev/MiniJuvix).
 In this document, we refer to the implementation provided in the `qtt` branch.